tommy-mor/spy/readme.md

 ## Motivation

-I’ve leaned on the “inline def” trick—`(def x x)`—for years to debug and develop interactively.
+I've leaned on the "inline def" trick—`(def x x)`—for years to debug and develop interactively.
 (See great write-ups [here](https://blog.michielborkent.nl/inline-def-debugging.html) and [here](https://cognitect.com/blog/2017/6/5/repl-debugging-no-stacktrace-required).)

-But it’s tedious:
+But it's tedious:
 - Manually writing `(def arg1 arg1)` for every variable is a chore.
-- You’ve got to clean them up before committing to avoid code smell.
+- You've got to clean them up before committing to avoid code smell.

 **spy** automates this pattern, making it effortless and keeping your code clean.
-It’s the inline `def` hack on autopilot.
+It's the inline `def` hack on autopilot.

 ---